 Children and young people

 The risk of children developing severe cases of COVID-19 is low.
-According to current medical research and experience, children are not considered to be an at risk group requiring additional protective measures.
+According to current science, children are not considered to be an at risk group requiring additional protective measures.
 However, evaluations are made on a case-by-case basis by the attending doctor.

 How to protect yourself